 UK-born individuals and foreign-born individuals have similar levels of participation in social housing

 Not all migrants are eligible for social housing.
 In order to be eligible, migrants must have, in general, settlement status or be a national of the EEA (see the Housing Rights Information website for details about the different housing rights of migrants).
 As shown in Figure 1, about 17% of UK-born and 18% of foreign-born individuals live in social housing.
 While there are variations, these participation rates are stable over time.
-As shown in Figure 3, it seems that for both groups, females tend to have a slightly higher propensity to live in social housing than males.
+As shown in Figure 4, it seems that for both groups, women tend to have a slightly higher propensity to live in social housing than men.
 These relationships also hold for UK-nationals compared to foreign-nationals.

 The Centre for Economic Performance (2010) estimates that migrants are 5% less likely than the UK-born to be in social housing on arrival after controlling for migrant’s characteristics.
 They also find that the probability of migrants using social housing benefits increases by 0.08% per year in the UK.